 14. Biscuit Krueger (Hunter X Hunter)

 Bisky-chama (that is how she wants to get addressed) might only play a major role in one arc.
 But without help, we would never ever see Gon and Killua.
 She is arguably the sole reason for the massive improvement of these boys.

 Apart from her “shoujo-like” antics, she is a proper teacher and knows what she is doing.
-And for good reason, since she also the teacher of Wing (I did not put him on the list.
-You know the reason).
+And for good reason, since she also the teacher of Wing.
 Her age also means she had tons of experiences, making her a perfect teacher for the inexperienced Gon and Killua.

 13. Takeda Ittetsu (Haikyuu)

-Karasuno's advisor is by far (in my opinion, of course) one of the most underrated teachers on the list.
+Karasuno's advisor is by far one of the most underrated teachers on the list.
 But those who watch Haikyuu know how valuable Takeda-sensei is for the volleyball club.